NotCarlFriedrichGauss/DiscyBotTemplate/README.md

 # DiscyBotTemplate

-To host your Discord bot using `discord.py` on Replit, follow these steps:

 1. **Create a Replit Account**:
    If you don't have a Replit account, sign up for one at [replit.com](https://replit.com/).